Oren Harman: Biography

 Oren Harman was born in Jerusalem on January 25, 1973.
 He grew up and was educated in Jerusalem and in New York City, where he attended the Collegiate School for Boys and excelled at soccer (he was dubbed "the little Israeli magician" by New York Newsday).
 He graduated from Hebrew University Secondary School in Jerusalem.
-Harman studied history and biology at Hebrew University, where he graduated summa cum laude.
+Harman studied history, biology and musicology at Hebrew University, where he graduated summa cum laude.
 He received M.Sc. and D.Phil. degrees with distinction from Oxford University, and was subsequently awarded the Alon Award for academic excellence, and elected in 2003 to the Young Academy of Sciences of Israel.
 Between 2008-2021 he served as Chair of the Graduate Program in Science, Technology and Society at Bar-Ilan University.
 Harman is a Senior Fellow at the Van Leer Jerusalem Institute, where he hosted the "Talking About Science in the 21st Century" public lecture series between 2018-2023, and now directs the Science and Creativity Hub.
-His fields of expertise include the history and philosophy of modern biology, evolutionary theory, altruism, historical biography, science and mythology, and the historiography of the life sciences.
+His fields of expertise include the history and philosophy of modern biology, evolutionary theory, altruism, historical biography, science and mythology, metamorphosis, and the historiography of the life sciences.

 Harman has been a frequent contributor to The New Republic, and Haaretz Magazine, and is the co-creator, with Yanay Ofran and Ido Bahat, of the television documentary series "Did Herzl Really Say That?", on changing cultural identities in Israel.
 His work has been featured in Science, Nature, The New York Times, The Times, TLS, The New York Review of Books, The Economist, Forbes, The Huffington Post, Radio Lab, among others.

 Harman lives in Jerusalem with his wife, Yael, and their three children.